 Each of the three classes comprising the ICS plays a distinct but ultimately interrelated part in achieving these goals.

-Current students are urged to contact their instructor for aid in the instructional process.
-Your instructor is the most important person to turn to for help with your understanding of the course material and your grades.
+Current students are urged to contact their instructor for help with understanding course material and grades.
+Your instructor is the most important person to turn to for help with these matters.

 Paula Kay Lazrus